MuhammadSulaiman001/opengl-lab/docs/Getting Started.md

     - [Getting started with CMake](https://cmake.org/cmake/help/latest/guide/tutorial/A%20Basic%20Starting%20Point.html)

 [^1]: Please note that the following configuration is not opengl-specific!
+[^2]: If you have some other C++ compiler installed (ex.
+MinGW, CLang, etc..) please uninstall them before installing VS (this will avoid you some CMake errors)
-[^2]: There might be 2 paths, one for visual studio and one for .NetFramework, choose the visual studio one.
+[^3]: There might be 2 paths, one for visual studio and one for .NetFramework, choose the visual studio one.